-Incredibles 2 Disney Pixar’s upcoming 3D animated movie & sequel to The Incredibles.
-Movie is in production by Pixar Animation Studios and will be released by Walt Disney Pictures.
-Movie will be released on 15th June 2018.
+Incredibles 2 Disney Pixar’s recent 3D animated movie & sequel to The Incredibles.
 Compare to live-action movie animated film is remarkably different.
 Everything needs to create from scratch and the process is longer, also production time for an animated movie takes years.

 For this sequel movie approximate 52,725 storyboards created.
 Roughly 410 storyboards created for above Sequence only.
 This particular scene is the opening action sequence of the movie featuring The Incredibles trying to stop the Underminer from robbing a bank and making an escape.